IBM/red-hat-marketplace/workshop/modules/marketplace/trials/rhm-mongodb-trial.md

     Type:                   CatalogSourcesUnhealthy
 ```

-This script does the follwing:
+This script did the follwing:
 1. Create a project called `mongodb-trial`.
 2. Create an Operator group.
 3. Create an Operator subscription.